Headspace_logo_svg

 2. Be active

-There is good evidence that exercise has a link to greater self-esteem and well-being through chemical changes in the brain, like giving off endorphins and providing better sleep.
-We don’t need to spend hours in the gym either.
+There is good evidence that exercise is linked to improved self-esteem and well-being through chemical changes in the brain, like giving off endorphins and providing better sleep.
+You don’t need to spend hours in the gym either.
 Less than two hours of moderate-intensity aerobic activity per week (such as fast walking or cycling) can do the trick.

 3. Connect

 Reach out to people around you—family, friends, colleagues, and neighbors.
-This allows us to share feelings and also support others.
+Don’t be afraid to make new friends as an adult.
+This allows you to share feelings and also support others.
 Have lunch with a colleague, volunteer at a local school or hospital, or take a class.

 4. Keep learning